Rudgey/Code-Portfolio/README.md

 # Programming-CV
-The purpose of this repository is to showcase some of my code.
+The purpose of this repository is to showcase some of code developed for my PhD project:

-My primary programming language is R, with some experience in Python.
+Predicting Psoriatic Arthritis (PREDIPSA) - Dynamic modelling of primary care health-records for earlier diagnosis of psoriatic arthritis.